mickfuzz/phd4/_posts/2021-06-14-abstract-and-concrete-frameworks.md

 We can use this distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking  One is Jeanette Wing's original take.
 "The most important and high-level thought process in computational thinking is the abstraction process.
 Abstraction is used in defining patterns, generalizing from instances, and parameterization" [@wing_computational_nodate].
 The essence is abstract away concepts and principles from the context.
 This approach suits a formal exam approach.
 Many learning resources designed to support the computing curriculum present this principle as for key pillars; decomposition, pattern recognition, abstraction algorithmic thinking[@bbc_bitesize_introduction_nodate].

-Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to the question ""How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
+Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to the question How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
 They take a situated approach to mapping the potential learning dimensions of working with others creating computing projects.
 The resulting map they create includes computational concepts, computational practices and computational perspectives.
 This framework based on observation of learners in action is more concrete and more accessible to teachers and learners as they can more easily recognise their own practice.

 ![](./Pictures/10000000000003C00000021C64E41F1D23F592FA.png)
 ![CT]({{ site.baseurl }}/Pictures/10000000000003C00000021C64E41F1D23F592FA.png)